 While some eye diseases have obvious symptoms such as red eyes, light sensitivity, or flashing lights, many serious, vision-threatening problems have no warning signs.
 Glaucoma, for example, will present no symptoms until actual vision loss occurs.
 Proper eye care and evaluations can help prevent vision loss.
 Comprehensive eye exams can also detect diabetes, hypertension, retinal holes or tears, and other important treatable medical conditions.

 A comprehensive eye examination at Greenberg Laser Eye Center involves a series of tests designed to evaluate your vision and check for eye diseases.
-Each test is necessary and allows Dr. Greenberg to evaluate a different aspect of your vision.
+Each test allows Dr. Greenberg to evaluate a different aspect of your vision.
 Common tests that you might have include:

 - External eye exam: Dr. Greenberg will check your eyes using a light to ensure the exterior parts of your eyes are functioning correctly.
 In an external eye exam, Dr. Greenberg checks: